-Certificate in Māori and Pacific Development
+Certificate in Māori and Indigenous Studies

 As Indigenous world views become increasingly important to major issues facing society, a rapidly emerging area of study and research is Indigenous Studies.
 Learn how Māori Studies is located in the broader global context of Indigenous Studies, as well as its applications in New Zealand.

 Looking for a short-term study option?
 A certificate can help pave your way to future success, and is equivalent to the first year of study of a bachelors degree.
 It's a great way to gain an introductory qualification in a field of study.